Knee prosthesis: Are malalignments always fully corrected?

 • Alignment: Special instruments ensure that the bone cuts are performed in an optimal axis.

-• Soft tissue balancing: After bone cuts, the soft tissues, especially the ligaments, are adjusted to achieve even tension.
+• Soft tissue balancing: After the bone cuts, the soft tissues, especially the ligaments, are adjusted so that an even tension is achieved.

 Benefits